replicatedhq/replicated-field-labs/labs/lab7-redactors/README.md

 Reviewing the redactor documentation in the [troubleshoot.sh documentation](https://troubleshoot.sh/docs/redact/redactors/), we'll write a custom redactor to hide this

+### Example redactor

-If you need a hint, you can reveal an example redactor to hide the "secret code" from the logs.
+If you need a hint, you can click below for a redactor to hide the "secret code" from the logs.

 <details>
     <summary>Reveal</summary>